 The Small Wonders DVD and National Change Programme aims to support families of sick and premature babies to be at the centre of their baby’s care in ways that are known to improve health outcomes.

-More than one in ten babies in the UK is born prematurely or sick.
+Around one in 13 babies in the UK is born prematurely or sick.
 Having a premature or sick baby can be a very challenging and isolating experience.

 The importance of breast milk for premature and sick babies’ development and the associated reduction in infections and costs for hospitals are well established.
 However, breast milk expression and breastfeeding rates for sick and premature babies vary considerably in hospitals across the UK.
 Small Wonders aims to increase rates of breast milk that premature babies receive and increase skin-to-skin contact between mother and baby, ultimately improving health outcomes for sick and premature babies.